 - Grab a ladle or so of the yummy chili.

 Hungry for more?
 Subscribe to the Girl Heart Food Newsletter!

-I used dried green lentils, but you could use brown.
+I like to use dried green lentils, but you could use brown.

-Tip: And always pick over your lentils for any rocks, foreign objects or odd ones (discard those) and give ’em a rinse.
+Tip: Always pick over your lentils for any rocks, foreign objects and odd ones (discard those) and give them a rinse and drain.